Hamburger

 • Pillar Two: aims to impose a floor on tax competition on corporate income tax by introducing a global minimum corporate tax rate of 15 percent

 The Australian government has indicated that it intends to implement the OECD’s Two-Pillar Solution.
 The implementation of Pillar One in Australia will be guided by the OECD’s progress on the multilateral convention; however, the government would have to introduce domestic legislation to implement Pillar Two.
+The Government has announced that it will introduce rules from:

 Thin capitalization